greenelab/phenoplier/README.md

 bash scripts/run_nbs_server.sh
 ```

-Then, go to `http://localhost:8892`, browse the `nbs` folder, and run the
+Then, go to [`http://localhost:8892`](http://localhost:8892), browse the `nbs` folder, and run the
 notebooks in the specified order.

 ### Using Docker

-You can also run all the steps above using a Docker image instead of a local installation.
+You can also run all the steps above using a Docker image instead of a local conda environment.
+This means that you **do not need to create a conda environment** nor activate it before using Docker.

+First, pull the latest Docker image:

 ```bash
 docker pull miltondp/phenoplier